 When you do shower in your van, you’ll need to carefully conserve, shutting off the water when you soap up.
 I highly recommend getting a shower head that has an on/off switch to make this easy.
 You’ll also need to think about where you can store enough water for your shower.
 Storing this much water inside is feasible if you have a larger van, but you’ll have to do some serious finagling to fit that much water plus an indoor shower into a shorter van.

 You can of course use your enclosed shower for storage, as I did in my first van.
-But what I found is that by the time I took everything out of the shower and put it back in, I could have gone into a recreation center or a campground shower facility and had a better shower.
+But what I found is that by the time I took everything out of the shower and put it back in, I could have gone into a recreation center or a campground shower facility and had a better shower, which is why I don’t recommend having an indoor shower in your van.

-One other option that I’m seeing more of are van conversions with retractable or recessed shower pans and removable curtains.
+One other option that I’m seeing more of is van conversions with retractable or recessed shower pans and removable curtains.
 This allows you to set up a shower inside the van when you want, and stow it away when it’s not in use.
-For an example, here is the Halo Hidden Shower system in Storyteller Overland’s 4×4 Mode Adventure Van (disclosure: Storyteller Overland is one of our sponsors).
+For example, here is the Halo Hidden Shower system in Storyteller Overland’s 4×4 Mode Adventure Van.

-If someone else is converting your van, it’s imperative that they have experience installing showers.
-Otherwise, you could end up as a guinea pig with a leaking shower and inadequate equipment.
+If someone else is converting your van, it’s imperative that you properly screen them to ensure they have experience installing showers.
+Otherwise, you could end up as a guinea pig with a leaking shower and inadequate equipment, like what happened to me with my first Sprinter.

 Ultimately, an enclosed shower in your van bathroom has its perks, but it’s up to you to decide whether the pros outweigh the cons and if it’s within your budget, as this is the most expensive and labor-intensive shower option for van life.

-If you want a hot shower, but aren’t into the idea of a built-in camper van bathroom, then it looks like you’ll be showering with a view.
+If you want a hot shower, but aren’t into the idea of a built-in shower, then it looks like you’ll be showering with a view.
 The perks of showering outdoors are that it won’t take up any real estate inside the van, it requires simpler plumbing, and it’s a whole lot cheaper.
 You still need to be aware of water consumption if you’re using your reserve, but you’ll also have more options for how you will get hot water.
-We’ll get to water heaters soon where we share a number of options for both indoor and outdoor showers.

-Portable outdoor showers have come up in trend recently because they’re easy and don’t require electricity.
+Portable outdoor showers have come up in trend recently because they’re easy to use and easy to store.
 There are many brands out there, but RinseKit is a popular one van lifers use to get decent water pressure without any pumping or power needed.
-The downside of this type of shower is that it doesn’t pack down and the water isn’t hot unless you fill it with hot water to begin with.
-We’ll touch on some other portable outdoor shower options when we get into water heaters in just a moment.
+BFT Team Member Courtney uses the Geyser Systems Portable Shower in her van, which uses less than 1 gallon of water and has an internal water heater for hot showers.

 Another similar option is the Nemo Helio shower which works via a foot pump that pumps the water up through the hose rather than using gravity like a Road Shower or shower bag.